top of page

 In 2000, AHA changed its name to the Pasadena Affordable Housing Group (PAHG) and was no longer officially affiliated with the AFSC.
 In 2006, PAHG decided to expand its work to the San Gabriel Valley and changed its name to GPAHG—Greater Pasadena Affordable Housing Group.

 Candidates forums have served to educate the city council, commissions, and Pasadena residents on policies that enable or incentivize affordable housing within the city.
 At candidate forums, key questions are asked, with candidates stating their positions on specific housing issues.
 Forums take place before elections, and in public venues, thereby holding elected officials accountable to what they have stated.
-These are excellent organizing tools, but most of GPAHG's work is done in small groups: researching issues, meeting one-on-one with stakeholders and elected officials, building consensus around a position on an issue, then gathering up crowds among a broad cross section of the city and especially the support of congregations, weigh in, strengthen and support the findings, and share talking points at public meetings.
-Below you will read of key campaigns, wins and losses that that have shaped what GPAHG is today.
+These are excellent organizing tools, but most of MHCH's work is done in small groups: researching issues, meeting one-on-one with stakeholders and elected officials, building consensus around a position on an issue, then gathering up crowds among a broad cross section of the city and especially the support of congregations, weigh in, strengthen and support the findings, and share talking points at public meetings.
+Below you will read of key campaigns, wins and losses that that have shaped what MHCH is today.

 During the 1980s and 1990s, housing costs and eviction rates soared across the country because of the Savings and Loans crisis.
 Many grassroots nonprofits and advocacy groups were formed at this time to address the growing need for affordable housing throughout the US.
 In Pasadena, Affordable Housing Action (AHA), an advocacy group with Quaker roots, was birthed during this period.
 This was the forerunner of GPAHG.